-A new inclusive play space will be developed in the northwest corner of Victoria Park.
+A new inclusive play space is currently being developed in the northwest corner of Victoria Park.
 The works will include a large fenced play space with a broad range of inclusive play equipment and design features including: water play areas, musical interactive zones, a flying fox and swing complex, and a main play structure.
 Supporting infrastructure will include shelters, BBQ's, toilets, paths, open lawn areas, tree planting and car parking.
-Concept designs have been completed in consultation with key stakeholder groups.
-The project is currently in a detailed design and specification phase with construction due to commence before June 2015.